Danny Elfman writes a solo album with ‘venom’ pouring out

 “These are my bloodsuckers of today.
 These are like the human insects,” he said.
 So the new lyrics go: “Old white men, they’re back in power again/They’re sucking all the power and pride.”

-He laughs darky that the dystopian America he found himself writing about in the 1980s is looking more recognizable in the 2020s. “’1984′ seemed a lot closer to me in 2020 than it did in 1984.”
+He laughs darkly that the dystopian America he found himself writing about in the 1980s is looking more recognizable in the 2020s. “’1984′ seemed a lot closer to me in 2020 than it did in 1984.”

 For the cover artwork, 3D scans of Elfman were transformed into a disturbing digital sculpture by Sarah Sitkin.
 It’s an unsettling trio of Elfmans, with one painfully emerging from the head of another.
 The songwriter said it captures how he felt with various parts of him “living together, but aren’t good roommates.”